-The opossum has a below average body temperature for a mammal which protects it from many viruses that cannot live below a certain temperature.
-Scientists who study diseases did research using opossums and rabies and discovered this lower temperature plays a key role in them having fewer incidences of the disease.
+The opossum has a below-average body temperature for a mammal which protects it from many viruses that cannot live below a certain temperature.
+Scientists who study diseases did research using opossums on rabies and discovered this lower temperature plays a key role in them having fewer incidences of the disease.

 The Milwaukee Protocol was developed as a way to treat the full-blown rabies virus in humans.
 This would be needed if the condition was not diagnosed until several weeks after the bite.
 This method puts the person in a medically induced coma where their core body temperature is lowered and they are given anti-viral drugs.
 There have been some successes using this method but it is still considered experimental.

 Opossums have also been instrumental in helping scientists develop anti-venom because they are immune to bee stings and venomous snake bites.
 Their blood neutralizes the venom.
 Opossums will actually hunt and kill rattlesnakes and are encouraged residents where these snakes are a problem.

 Opossums have an interesting defense mechanism.
 They literally “play dead”.
 This is a physiological response that is instinctual.